briennekordis/sewingTips/README.md

 - [Suggestions for Improvements](https://github.com/briennekordis/sewingTips#suggestions-for-improvements)

 ## Description & General Info
 This project randomly selects a peice of advice from an array of sewing tips and prints it to the console.
-This code was created to fufill the "Mixed Messages" portfolio project in Codecademy's Full Stack Engineer course.
+This code was created to fufill the "Mixed Messages" portfolio project in Codecademy's Full Stack Engineer [path](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path).

 ## Languages & Technologies
 - JavaScript